| |

 What are the alternatives to using these medications?

 In some cases there may be a non-pharmacological alternative or another, possibly safer, medication available.
-Suggestions are noted in the following references (Pharmacist's Letter / Prescriber's Letter and Saskatchewan Health Quality Council).
+Suggestions are noted in the following references.
 Evidence-based guidelines as well as a person's clinical status, co-morbidities, other treatments and organ function should be considered.
-Regular monitoring assists in identifying possible adverse effects and allows for management of such effects in a timely manner.
+Regular monitoring and medication reviews can assist in identifying possible adverse effects and allows for management of such effects in a timely manner.

 Back to Top